JacobThwaites/Word-Wheel-Solver/README.md

 $ python3 main.py
 ```

-You can modify the hub letter and outer letters inside the main function to change the puzzle.
+You will then be prompted to input the hub letter and outer letters through the CLI.

 <br />